Team AH (Class of 2018)

 Chelsea Clarke’s journey to the Field Naturalist Program began when she encountered a red eft while backpacking in the Green Mountains.
 The thrill of this discovery prompted research about efts, which took her on a detour to the FNEP website.
 From there Chelsea set out on yet another journey to understand and interpret the natural world.

 Chelsea initially chose to pursue her love of the natural world through art.
 After studying printmaking at Maine College of Art, she spent the next several years roaming the country, working and adventuring from Maine to Alaska and everywhere in between.
 Along the way she searched for ways to use her artwork to spark red-eft-like moments of excitement, discovery, and connection with the natural world for others.
 Her artwork fed off her experiences traveling cross-country, working on organic farms in Downeast Maine and on wildlife tours on Prince William Sound, and designing marine biology themed t-shirts in Woods Hole.

 In between meeting the red eft and arriving in Vermont, Chelsea joined a scientific research cruise off Alaska.
 At sea she used art and writing to help translate the science, beauty, and importance of arctic plankton to audiences back on land, in hopes of making plankton a little more exciting and preserving the Arctic a little more urgent.
 Now Chelsea is anxious to fill in the gaps in knowledge left by her self-guided studies and continue to pursue this combination of art, science, conservation, and outreach.
-With a heart that has always pointed north, Vermont seems like the perfect place for this next adventure.
+Chelsea's heart has always pointed north, so Vermont seems to be the perfect place for her next adventure.

 - Andy Wood